Nose Job

 Rhinoplasty

 Rhinoplasty can reduce or increase the size of the nose, change the shape of the tip or the bridge, narrow the span of the nostrils, or change the angle between your nose and your upper lip.
-An important aspect to consider about nose reshaping is that your nose should look as though it "fits" on your particular face.
+An important aspect to consider about nose reshaping is that your nose should look as though it “fits” on your face.
 Choosing a nose shape based on a popular look or trend will be unsatisfactory in the end.

 Dr. Goldberg will work with you to create the best possible shape for your nose, so that your nose is in the correct balance with the rest of your facial features.
+For patients with prior trauma or significant breathing issues, she works with an ENT surgeon, who can correct internal problems related to breathing at the same time.

 If you are physically healthy, psychologically stable, and have realistic expectations, you will be a good candidate.
 Age is a consideration, as our surgeons prefer to operate on teenagers only after they have completed their growth spurt.
 Most insurance policies don't cover rhinoplasty surgery unless it is performed for reconstructive purposes, to correct a breathing problem or a deformity.